-Cognitive Development
+Cognitive Development Infant

-Infant and Toddler To explore, observe, discover and to begin to make meaning from the world around them To gain and understanding of basic concepts and relationships To apply knowledge to new situation To develop strategies for problem solving
+Preschool and After School: To explore, observe, discover and to begin to make meaning from the world around them.
+To develop a love of learning To expand problem solving skills To expand logical thinking skills To expand skills in make-believe play To acquire a love for literature To acquire beginning reading, writing and mathematical skills.

-Preschool and After School:

-To explore, observe, discover and to begin to make meaning from the world around them.

-To develop a love of learning

-To expand problem solving skills

-To expand logical thinking skills

-To expand skills in make-believe play

-To acquire a love for literature

-To acquire beginning reading, writing and mathematical skills.